 When cherry picking a change, Gerrit automatically appends onto the end of the commit message a short summary of the change’s approvals, and a URL link back to the change on the web.
 The committer header is also set to the submitter, while the author header retains the original patch set author.

 Note that Gerrit ignores patch set dependencies when operating in cherry-pick mode.
 Submitters must remember to submit changes in the right order since inter-change dependencies will not be enforced for them.

 Registering Additional Branches

-Branches can be created over the SSH port by any git push client, if the user has been granted the Create Reference access right.
+Branches can be created over the SSH port by any git push client, if the user has been granted the Push Branch > Create Branch (or higher) access right.